 Peabody Museum – 170 Whitney Avenue

-Yale University’s Programs in International Educational Resources (PIER), the Council on Latin America and Iberian Studies (CLAIS) and the Peabody Museum of Natural History hosted a unique summer institute designed to help educators enhance curricula and access primary teaching resources—including museum artifacts—about indigenous histories and cultures of the Americas.
-The institute was interdisciplinary in nature, and teachers of all subjects were encouraged to apply.
+Yale University’s Peabody Museum of Natural History will host a summer institute about indigenous histories and cultures of the Americas designed to help educators enhance curricula and access primary source documents—including items from the museum collection.
+The institute is interdisciplinary, and teachers of all subject areas are encouraged to apply.

-The Institute was dedicated to promoting object-based learning and primary-source study and offered opportunities for experience with collections in Yale’s museums and libraries, including the Yale Peabody Museum.
-All participants received guidance and support from the Teacher Advisor and outreach staff to prepare curricular materials.
+The Institute promotes object-based learning and primary-source study.
+All participants will receive guidance and support from the Teacher Advisor and outreach staff to prepare curricular materials.

-The Institute was interdisciplinary and was designed to appeal to high school teachers of various subjects, including—but not limited to—social studies, history, modern languages and art.
-While this institute was open to teachers from across the country, please note that only limited funds for travel reimbursement were available.
+The Institute is interdisciplinary and is designed to appeal to high school teachers of various subjects, including—but not limited to—social studies, history, modern languages, and art.
+While this institute is open to teachers from across the country, please note that only limited funds for travel reimbursement are available.

-Click HERE to access the on-line application; the early submission deadline is April 19 (changed from April 15).
-Candidates who submit an application and supporting documents by April 19 will be notified about selection by May 1.
-Applications received after April 19 will be reviewed on a rolling basis.
-Successful applicants from this round will be notified before June 15.
-Applicants selected to participate in the Institute will be charged a reimbursable registration fee of $160.
-This fee will be reimbursed upon completion of the Institute’s program in New Haven.
+CLICK HERE to access the on-line application; the early submission deadline is Friday, April 18.
+Candidates who submit a complete application by April 18 will be notified about selection by May 1.
+Applications received after April 18 will be reviewed on a rolling basis.
+Applicants from this round will be notified before June 15.

 The following is required of all Institute participants:

-Besides the reimbursable registration fee, there were no charges for the Institute in New Haven.
-Personal expenses may include travel to New Haven, housing, some meals, and ground transportation.
-Limited financial assistance was available to offset some of these expenses.
+The registration fee for the summer institute is $100.
+Besides the registration fee, there are no charges for the Institute.
+Personal expenses may include roundtrip travel to New Haven, housing, some meals, and ground transportation.

 Elise Weisenbach, Teacher Advisor

 Elise Weisenbach received her B.A. and M.A. in Latin American Studies from Tulane University with concentrations in anthropology and history.
-She has studied in Mexico, Guatemala and Colombia and has traveled extensively in Latin America.
+She has studied in Mexico, Guatemala, and Colombia and has traveled extensively in Latin America.
 She received a MAT from Quinnipiac University and currently teaches Spanish at Branford High School.
 She also has volunteered at the Yale University Peabody Museum of Natural History and participated in many CLAIS Outreach Programs.
-Mrs. Weisenbach was the Teacher Advisor for the Yale University 2012 Summer Institute for Educators Indigenous Peoples of the Americas: Maya Cultures Across Time and is delighted to return as the Teacher Advisor for the Summer Institute 2013.
+Mrs. Weisenbach was the Teacher Advisor for the 2012 Indigenous Peoples of the Americas: Maya Cultures Across Time institute and the 2013 American Histories institute, and is delighted to return as the Teacher Advisor for the 2014 Summer Institute.

-The 2013 Summer Institute was made possible by generous support from the Arthur Vining Davis Foundations and a Title VI National Resource Center Grant from the United States Department of Education.
+The 2014 Summer Institute was made possible by generous support from the Arthur Vining Davis Foundations.

 For more information, contact: